 How do you prefer to work with other people?
 Extroverts who love to chat with people tend to excel when they develop powerful communication skills as business majors or communications majors.
 If you prefer to work alone, you can dive deep into specialized, independent fields with majors in library science, English literature, or mathematics.

 Understand Your Values

 Your own values play an important role in helping you select the right college degree.
 After all, you don't want to find yourself in a job you hate, just because you earn a healthy paycheck.
 Ask yourself the following questions to narrow down your choices even more.

 - What kind of organization do I want to work for?
-If you can see yourself as a highly skilled team member at a large company or in a government agency, you can dive deep into a specialized major like accounting, linguistics, or computer animation.
-However, if you anticipate working on your own or in a smaller business, you might benefit from a broad college major in liberal arts that helps you wear many hats on the job.
+If you think you would be well suited to working at a large company or in a government agency, you can dive deep into a specialized major like accounting, linguistics, or computer animation.
+However, if you anticipate working on your own or in a smaller business, you might benefit from a broader college major in liberal arts that can help you wear many hats on the job.

 - How much time will I want to spend away from home?
 International business majors and consultants in a variety of sectors often put their skills to the test in far-flung locations around the world.
 But if you want a more traditional job that lets you sleep in your own bed, just about every community in the U.S. needs nurses, teachers and accountants.

 - How much do I like to memorize?
 If you think of yourself as a bookworm, consider a college major in history or political science.
 You'll be rewarded for your ability to recall events and passages at random.
 If you find yourself functioning better in the present and using "muscle memory" to work through tasks, consider a college major in nursing, engineering, or the arts.